 Plywood Grades: A Summary

-To determine the quality of plywood (in terms of appearance, strength, and moisture resistance), the American Plywood Association (APA) produced set grades.
+The American Plywood Association (APA) produced set grades to determine the quality of plywood (in terms of appearance, strength, and moisture resistance).

-All plywood sheets must be classified by one of the four grades from A-D. Higher grades (A-BC) are more expensive than lower grades (C-DD).
+All plywood sheets must be classified by one of the four grades from A to D. Higher grades (A-BC) are more expensive than lower grades (C-DD).

-Plywood comes in a variety of types, but fits overall into two main categories: softwood and hardwood.
+Plywood comes in various types but falls into two main categories: softwood and hardwood.
 Softwood has two grades, one for the front face and another for the back.

 Therefore, some plywood sheets have two grades (like AB or BB).
-The first letter refers to the grade of the front face of the plywood, and the second letter applies to the back.
+The first letter refers to the grade of the plywood’s front face, and the second letter applies to the back.

 Hardwood only comes in one grade, so it has one grade (like B or D) for the whole sheet on all sides.